flutter/website/src/platform-integration/web/renderers.md

 your needs.
 The two renderers are:

 **HTML renderer**
-: This renderer uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.
-This renderer has a smaller download size.
+: This renderer, which has a smaller download size than the CanvasKit renderer, uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.

 **CanvasKit renderer**
 : This renderer is fully consistent with Flutter mobile and desktop, has faster performance with higher widget density, but adds about 1.5MB in download size.
-  It uses [CanvasKit][canvaskit], which uses WebGL to render Skia paint commands.
+  [CanvasKit][canvaskit] uses WebGL to render Skia paint commands.

 ## Command line options